Can you drive in Greece with a foreign license?

 Step 4: Submit your application

 Visit the local Transport and Communications Office (YME) in the city where you reside to submit your application.
-At the office, you will submit your documents and any applicable forms provided.
+At the office, you will submit your documents and any applicable forms provided to you.

 Step 5: Pay the fees